 This week (for the last month, actually), I’ve been cooking from The Six O’ Clock Scramble: Quick, Healthy and Delicious Dinner Recipes for Busy Families.
 I got a review copy in the mail a long time ago, and only now have gotten around to cooking from it.

 The recipes are simple, delicious and healthy, and the author, Aviva Goldfarb, makes reasonable allowances for picky kids.
 It’s a friendly, conversational book, and I’m really enjoying it (which is saying a lot — I’m a bit of a cookbook collector).

-The book was inspired by The Scramble, the author's email-based weekly newsletter and meal plan that takes all the guesswork out of deciding what to cook.
-If you’re regularly stumped when it comes to planning meals and you’re open to some dinnertime variety, a service like this is wonderful (another option: Menu Mailer from Leanne Ely of Saving Dinner).
+The book was inspired by Aviva’s weekly meal planning and recipe subscription service.
+If you’re regularly stumped when it comes to planning meals and you’re open to some dinnertime variety, it’s a godsend.

 Once I get my routine down, I plan to level up by preparing at least one “investment” meal per week — what I call meals I make ahead and store in the freezer (they’re like money in the bank).

 Do you have any tricks for keeping the weekday gravy train running smoothly?